FAQ ABOUT REBREATHERS

 The CCR Cylinders and Valves in our Rebreather category have differences in their configuration than those in our Gas-Tanks category.
 The cylinders and valves themselves are physically the same in both categories; equally oxygen compatible and oxygen clean.
 However, the CCR cylinder selections are only appropriate for rebreather in-board mounting and include options to add Oxygen/Diluent contents decals.
 Cylinders configured for CCR will ship with the VIP decal unaffixed so it can be later applied to the cylinder wall in a location unobstructed by rebreather tank mounting systems.
 The CCR valve configuration options include our specialized versions typically only seen on rebreathers, along with options to select knob color and do not include a No Valve/No VIP option.
 Rebreathers only use DIN regulator fittings, so the included valve accessories for CCR are a threaded dust plug rather than a vinyl cap and do not include a DIN-to-Yoke insert adapter.

-Yes, Sofnolime™ 8-12 Mesh NI (Grade 797) is a suitable granular option for your Dive Rite O2ptima, Poseidon VI or Se7en, and rEvo CCRs.
+Yes, Sofnolime™ 8-12 Mesh NI (Grade 797) is a suitable granular option for your Dive Rite and Poseidon rebreathers, as well as the Mares rEvo rebreather and almost all other sport and technical diving rebreathers.

 The Dive Rite models with the 2015 packable/EAC scrubber can accept either granular or Extendaire cartridge, earlier versions can only accept the Extendaire cartridge.
-The Poseidon models originally used a Molecular cartridge that is no longer available, and now require a self packable granular adapter.
-The rEvo only accepts granular for the self packable cassettes used in its dual scrubber system.
+The Poseidon models originally used a Molecular cartridge that is no longer available and now accept a self packable granular canister.

 The primary difference today from the user standpoint is that the Poseidon Se7en+ electronics module has been updated to include native support for Poseidon's optional Solid State Oxygen Sensor.
 Due to improvements in gas injection the Se7en+ design now requires three instead of four solenoids, theoretically improving reliability by reducing parts count.
 There also are some internal differences that make the e-module easier to manufacture, assemble and service at the factory.
 Support for granular absorbent (in the form of a self-pack cartridge) is also now included as standard on the Se7en+ model, as the pre-pack cartridge has been discontinued.